Air Filters

 Particulate

-A very small solid suspended in air or water that can vary in size, shape, density and electrical charge.
+Small solid particles suspended in air or water, varying in size, shape, density, and electrical charge.

 Positive Pressure